MiltonTMuzhanye/Movie_recommendation_system/README.md

 | KNN   | ~0.976 | ~0.752 | ~0.980 | ~0.755 |
 | SVD   | ~0.879 | ~0.674 | ~0.880 | ~0.677 |

-Evaluation was done using train_test_split and 3-fold cross validation.
+Evaluation was done using train_test_split and 3 fold cross validation.